Support for inclusive education can involve many things, including:

 Ways to Support Teachers and Your Child in Regular Classrooms

-Resource and methods teachers provide support for inclusive education in a number of ways:
+EST-Resource provide support for inclusive education in a number of ways:

 - They provide direct assistance to classroom teachers on ways to use the lessons to achieve education goals that have been set for children with disabilities.